 If a build fails, check the console log in the deploy details for any error messages that may point you in the right direction to debug.

 The Page Generation phase is responsible for generating all the HTML web pages that make up the site.
-These web pages are generated based on data records from the Yext Knowledge Graph.
+These web pages are generated based on data records from the Yext Content.

 Clicking on the Page Generation section will display a log of all the pages that were built.

-For example, each Turtlehead Tacos restaurant entity from the Yext Knowledge Graph will have a page that is created with the location template and the relevant data per restaurant location.
+For example, each Turtlehead Tacos restaurant entity from the Yext Content will have a page that is created with the location template and the relevant data per restaurant location.

-If data in the Knowledge Graph changes after this page is created, those updates are processed incrementally in the next step of the build process.
+If data in the Content changes after this page is created, those updates are processed incrementally in the next step of the build process.

-This tab captures pages in your deploy that were re-rendered as a result of data updates from your Knowledge Graph.
+This tab captures pages in your deploy that were re-rendered as a result of data updates from your Content.
 We’ll go into this in more detail in the next unit!